Which Is The Most Common Personality Type Of All?

 • Type D: Deductive

-Type A: Analytic
+Type A: Analytical

-The analytic type is analytical, organized, and detail-oriented.
-They may enjoy structure and order and focus on tasks before other priorities.
+Type A people may enjoy structure and order and focus on tasks before other priorities.
 Before taking action, they may try to research the situation in depth.
 These individuals may try to examine details before making any conclusions or assumptions.
 They can also prefer working independently rather than being part of a team or larger group setting.

 Type B: Behavioral